Leadership

 Sarah Heigel, Resolution Specialist

-Sarah has worked as an assistant preschool teacher, a dance instructor, and a coffee stand manager, but perhaps most significantly as a river guide and counselor with the LEAP Life Expanding Adventure Program.
+Sarah Heigel joined the Resolve team in November of 2023 as a Resolution Specialist.
+Sarah has worked as an assistant preschool teacher, a dance instructor, and a coffee stand manager, but perhaps most significantly as a river guide with the Life Expanding Adventure Program (LEAP).
 LEAP provides wilderness programs for people facing adversity and trauma.
-Through LEAP Sarah experienced firsthand the impact that community building circles and restorative practices can have on individuals and on communities as a whole.
+Through LEAP Sarah experienced firsthand the impacts that community building circles and restorative practices can have and she discovered a passion for navigating social interactions with trauma-informed, intentional communication practices that empower those involved, and ultimately strengthen our community.

 In her free time, Sarah enjoys baking, dancing, and exploring new places with her Australian cattle dog, Gustopher.